pojntfx/r3map/README.md

 Note that if the client is stopped and started again, the resource will continue to be available.
 For more information on the managed mount, as well as available configuration options, usage examples for different frontends and backends, see the [managed mount benchmark](./cmd/r3map-benchmark-managed-mount/main.go) and [managed mount Go API reference](https://pkg.go.dev/github.com/pojntfx/r3map/pkg/mount#ManagedFileMount).

 ### 3. Migrating a Memory Region Between Two Hosts with the Migration API

+> TL;DR: Create a backend, attach it to a migrator, start seeding the resource on one host, leech the resource from a second host, finalize the migration and interact with the resource through a frontend of your choice (`[]byte`/file etc.) or start seeding the resource again

+#### 3.1 Setting up a Migrator

 While mounts offer a universal method for accessing resources, migrations are optimized for scenarios that involve moving a resource between two hosts.
 This is because they use a two-phase protocol to minimize the time the resource is unavailable during migration (see the [mounts and migrations reference](#mounts-and-migrations) for more information).
 Migrations are also peer-to-peer, meaning that no intermediary/remote backend is required, which reduces the impact of latency on the migration.
 There are two actors in a migration: The seeder, from which a resource can be migrated from, and a leecher, which migrates a resource to itself.
 Similarly to mounts, different frontends (such as `[]byte` or the file frontend), backends (for locally storing the resource) and transports (like gRPC) can be chosen; for this example, we'll start by creating a migrator (the component that handles both seeding and leeching) with a file frontend, file backend and gRPC transport: